contexthub/contexthub.github.io/docs/ios/index.md

 ### Deleting

-Deleting a geofence is similar to updating, and requires passing a strecture similar to one returned to you from create/retrieve calls.
+Deleting a geofence is similar to updating, and requires passing a structure similar to one returned to you from create/retrieve calls.
 The geofence is deleted from ContextHub, then triggers pushes to devices interested in geofence deletions with those specific tags.

 {% gist CHLibrarian/fec0abd474cf6c1acc36 %}
 <br />